BrainWart/x13s-nixos/README.md

 https://app.cachix.org/cache/nixos-x13s

-Ensure you are not overriding the nixpkgs input when consuming this flake, or you may not be able to take advantags of this cache.
+Ensure you are not overriding the nixpkgs input when consuming this flake, or you may not be able to take advantages of this cache.

 ## Add with a flake